Cut-off phenomenon for the ax+b Markov chain over a finite field: The general upper bound

 such that $P(a)=0$.
 Recall that if $Q\in \Z[x]$ is a polynomial $Q=a_0+a_1x+\ldots+a_nx^n$, then $M(Q)$ is defined as where the $\alpha_i$'s are the complex roots of $Q$.
 By the classical Dobrowolski bound \cite{Dob-Lehmer} on Mahler measure, either for some absolute constant $c$, or $P$ is a product of cyclotomic polynomials.
-If we choose $C$ sufficiently large in \eqref{eq:Mahler-lower}, then we must have the second case, which makes the multiplicative order of $a$ less than $C\log p (\log \log p)$.
+If we choose $C$ sufficiently large in \eqref{eq:Mahler-lower}, then we must have the second case, which makes the multiplicative order of $a$ less than $C\log p \log^{(3)} p$ (recall that the degree of the $n$-cyclotomic polynomial is Euler's totient function, which satisfies the estimate $\phi(n) \gg n/\log^{(2)} n$.)

 \begin{proof}[Proof of Theorem \ref{konthm}] We aim at proving a good upper bound on the size of the Fourier coefficients of $\mu_a^{(n)}$.
 For $a \in \F_p$, set $\pi_a:\F_p[x] \to \F_p$ be the evaluation map $P \mapsto P(a)$.
 Recall that $\mu_a^{(n)} = \pi_a(\mu^{(n)})$ is the law of $P(a)$, where $P(x)=b_0x^{n-1}+\ldots + b_{n-2}x +b_{n-1}$ is a random polynomial with law $\mu^{(n)}$, that is, the coefficients $b_i$'s are i.i.d. with law $\mu$ supported on $\F_p$.